Belle531/meme-gallery-api/README.md

    - Use Postman or curl to test endpoints

 ## 🚀 Deployment

+Express API is deployed to Render and connects to AWS RDS using Prisma ORM.

 This project is configured for **Render deployment** using Express.js and PostgreSQL.